 Water supply pipes in houses where I live are pretty reliable, but if you live in an apartment building or condo, you probably know from experience that plumbing leaks can be much more common.
-Water systems in high-rise structures operate differently than what’s installed in houses, and this difference leads to an annoying issue.
-However, there’s an up-and-coming solution that I find interesting even though I’ve only ever spent short stints in a high-rise.
+Water systems in high-rise structures operate differently than what’s installed in houses, and this difference leads to the annoying issue of copper pipe leaks.
+But there’s an up-and-coming solution that I find interesting even though I’ve only ever spent short stints in a high-rise.
 No matter where you live, I think you’ll find the dynamic here interesting.

 My parents live in a condominium, and when I shower during longer visits with them, I’m impressed at how quickly the hot water starts flowing out of taps when you turn them on.
 That’s because hot water is constantly flowing through main pipes just behind the wall, and as pleasant as this is for those impatiently waiting to get clean, the constant circulation of hot water creates a unique pipe erosion problem that’s becoming more and more common.
 You can see what I mean below, in the pipe I cut open to show what water erosion looks like.